Founding Fathers of the United States: Religious freedom

-Jefferson left the Continental Congress to return to Virginia to join the fight for religious freedom, which proved difficult since many members of the Virginia legislature belonged to the established church.
+Jefferson left the Continental Congress to return to Virginia to join the fight for religious freedom, which proved difficult since many members of the Virginia legislature belonged to the established Church of England.
 While Jefferson was not completely successful, he managed to have repealed the various laws that were punitive toward those with different religious beliefs.
+Jefferson was the architect for separation of Church and State, which opposed the use of public funds to support any established religion and believed it was unwise to link civil rights to religious doctrine.

+The United States Constitution, ratified in 1788, states in Article VI that "no religious Test shall ever be required as a Qualification to any Office or public Trust under the United States".
+Freedom of religion and freedom of speech were further affirmed as the nation's law in the Bill of Rights.
+The 14th Amendment of 1868 provided all Americans with "equal protection under the laws" and thus applied the First Amendment restriction against limiting the free exercise of religion to the states.

-Jefferson was the architect for separation of Church and State, which opposed the use of public funds to support any established religion and believe it was unwise to link civil rights to religious doctrine.
-Freedom of religion and freedom of speech ultimately were affirmed as the nation's law in the Bill of Rights.
-The first enumerated right in the Bill of Rights, which was adopted in 1791, was the First Amendment, which proclaims the right to freedom of religion.
-Washington was also a strong proponent of religious freedom, once assuring Virginia Baptists worried that the Constitution might not protect their religious liberties, that, "... certainly, I would never have placed my signature to it."
-Along with Christians, Jews also viewed Washington as a champion of freedom and sought his assurances that they would enjoy complete religious freedom.
+Washington, a local leader of the Church of England, was also a strong proponent of religious freedom.
+He assured Baptists worried that the Constitution might not protect their religious liberties, that, "... certainly, I would never have placed my signature to it."
+Jews also viewed Washington as a champion of freedom and sought his assurances that they would enjoy complete religious freedom.
 Washington responded by declaring America's revolution in religion stood as an example for the rest of the world.